nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 Finally, to complete the linter install, the last package I would recommend is Trailing Spaces.
 This will highlight any spaces in your code.
 Spaces are easy to sneak by unnoticed, so this package helps.

-To install Trailing Spaces, choose 'Trailing Spaces' using the Sublime Package Control.
+To install Trailing Spaces, choose 'TrailingSpaces' using the Sublime Package Control.
 Here is an example of how trailing space indicates where unnecessary spaces are located:

 ![JSCS warning]({{ site.url }}/images/linter-error3.png){: .one-image-center}